 How lucky am I to have received such a response.
 Thank you Alison!
 I love being a blog writer – you never know where the ripples end.

-Happy days.auslan australia media australian sign language broadcasting communications deaf society Mandy Dolejsi press conferences sign language signing the deaf society
+Happy days.Tags: auslan australia media australian sign language broadcasting communications deaf society Mandy Dolejsi press conferences sign language signing the deaf society